 The first step to getting to college is finishing high school.
-Using Appendix F6 High School Graduation Checklist, make sure students are on track to earn the credits and pass the exams necessary to graduate with a Regents, Advanced Regents, or Local diploma.
-A CDOS (Career Development and Occupational Studies Commencement Credential) or SACC (Skills and Achievement Commencement Credential), on their own, are not sufficient for entry into college.
+Using Appendix F6_High School Graduation Checklist, make sure students are on track to earn the credits and pass the exams necessary to graduate with a Regents or Local diploma.
+A CDOS (Career Development and Occupational Studies Commencement Credential) or SACC (Skills and Achievement Commencement Credential), on their own, are typically not sufficient for entry into a degree-bearing college program.
+A student who earns a general equivalency diploma (GED), however, is well-positioned to apply to college.

-Every special education student must have transition services on their IEP by the time they turn 15.
+Every special education student must have transition services on their IEP at the beginning of the school year in which they turn 15.
 These services should be based on the student's post-high school goals, including college.
 Transition services can include placement in internships or volunteer opportunities, tutoring or other academic supports, and college counseling, as well as services related to employment and independent living.
-Schools must review students' transition services and goals at least once a year at their IEP meeting.
+Schools must review students' transition services and goals at least once a year at their CSE meeting to review their IEP.

 Coaches, tutors, and college specialists play an important role in ensuring that students with disabilities are connected to the support they deserve both before and during college.
 Students with disabilities can receive accommodations on college admissions tests and in college, but these services do not happen automatically just because a student had an IEP in high school; instead, they must be specifically requested, and many students are not aware of the process for making such a request.
-This guide covers how to request accommodations (such as extended time) on college entrance exams like the SAT and ACT and how to receive support at college from the Disability Services office (or its equivalent).
+This guide covers how to request accommodations (such as extended time) on college entrance exams such as the SAT and ACT, and also how to receive support at college by connecting with the Disabilities Services offices (or equivalent).